 A balloon garland is a super easy way to make a big impact for any kind of party!
-They’re actually incredibly easy to make by following this tutorial.
+They’re actually incredibly simple to make which you’ll see with this tutorial.

 I was so intimidated by them before I ever made my first one because they seem so difficult!
 In reality, they’re one of the easiest things you can make which is why I wanted to share this balloon garland tutorial.

-I made a red, white and yellow one for Roy’s Mickey Mouse birthday party.
+My very first one was this Mickey Mouse Balloon Garland!
+I used a variety of red, white and yellow balloons for Roy’s Mickey Mouse birthday party.